-Caprese has always been one of my favorite salads. ripe tomatoes, delicious fresh mozzarella, fragrant basil, drizzled with balsamic glaze.
-Then add in a delicious perfectly cooked shrimp, and you have a winning appetizer for any party!
+Caprese has always been one of my favorite salads.
+Ripe tomatoes, delicious fresh mozzarella, fragrant basil, drizzled with balsamic glaze.
+Then add in a delicious perfectly cooked shrimp, and you have a winning Shrimp Caprese Skewers appetizer for any party!

-I also think these appetizers are fun in that you can serve them at almost any point in making them.
+I also think these shrimp caprice appetizers are fun in that you can serve them at almost any point in making them.

 We were told by a fishmonger that all seafood is frozen once it’s caught.